flinker-app/docs/faq-ifc-viewer.md

 # FAQ for IFC Viewer
-#### An open, free, fast and privacy first IFC viewer for project work with 3D/BIM models
+#### An open, free, fast and privacy first online IFC viewer for project work with 3D/BIM models

 **1. Can the IFC Viewer also be added as a tab in Microsoft Teams?**